vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/13_Mantra_and_Pranayama_The_Yoga_of_the_Sun_and_the_Moon.md

 • First, one inhales through the left or lunar nostril along with the air mantra *Yaṁ*, repeating the mantra as many times as comfortable, drawing its energy into the navel.

-• Second, one holds the breath along with the Shakti fire mantra *Hïṁ*, repeating the mantra as many times as comfortable, stimulating the fire in the navel to burn up any impurities in the abdomen and dry up the lower chakras.
+• Second, one holds the breath along with the Shakti fire mantra *Hūṁ*, repeating the mantra as many times as comfortable, stimulating the fire in the navel to burn up any impurities in the abdomen and dry up the lower chakras.

 • Third, one exhales through the right nostril along with the air mantra *Raṁ*, repeating the mantra as many times as comfortable, letting the impurities disperse.

-• Then one reverses the process, repeating the fire mantra *Raṁ* along with inhalation through the right nostril, the Shakti fire mantra *Hïṁ* upon retention, and the air mantra *Yaṁ* along with exhalation through the left nostril.
+• Then one reverses the process, repeating the fire mantra *Raṁ* along with inhalation through the right nostril, the Shakti fire mantra *Hūṁ* upon retention, and the air mantra *Yaṁ* along with exhalation through the left nostril.

 Traditionally, inhalation is recommended for 16 counts, retention for 64 counts and exhalation for 32 counts.
 That requires very strong lungs and a good deal of previous pranayama practice to be able to do, which is quite rare.
 Shorter ratios should be used when the lungs are weaker.
 Even rations of 4/4/4 should be used to begin with, increasing the duration as the power of the breath increases over time.
 One should seek to increase the power of Prana naturally through slow, steady practice for the best results.